 Drunkenness is all part of a beer festival, being a twat isn’t.
 If you want to act like a dick, at least try to confine it to your own group.
 Nobody thinks you are funny, nobody finds you zany, you are just tedious.

 Add in plastic glasses and our ‘dessert surprise’ being that there was no dessert, overall it was an utter shambles and nothing like a proper German beer festival.

 We left early and decamped to The Town Wall for a civilised pint and it cemented our determination that somehow, we were off to Germany for the real thing next year.

-You may be surprised to find that we actually had a good day out.
+You may be surprised to find that we actually had a good day out despite the farce.
 The lads I was with were a good laugh; once we’d moved we got to talk to the lads next to us and they were great.
 We even had women from other tables saying they wished they’d made the move when we had as the idiots were spoiling their day.

-There was a lot of potential for this event but penny pinching and the inability of management to know how to deal with people who get pissed at the sight of a stein ensured that we will never go back.
+There was a lot of potential for Newcastle Oktoberfest but penny pinching and the inability of management to know how to deal with people who get pissed at the sight of a stein ensured that we will never go back.

 For general pub etiquette check out my guide.